holoviz/panel/doc/tutorials/basic/develop_notebook.md

 pn.widgets.IntSlider(align="end").param
 ```

-Run the code cell
+Run the code cell.

 It should look like

 ![Inspect a Panel component instance with .param](../../_static/images/notebook_inspect_param_instance.png)

 :::{note}
-- In the picture above you see the **actual** parameter values of the `IntSlider` **instance**.
-For example the *actual* value of `align` is `'end'`.
+- In the picture above we see the **actual** parameter values of the `IntSlider` **instance**.
+For example, the *actual* value of `align` is `'end'`.
 :::

 ## Recap

-You can
+We can

-- Preview your notebook app in Jupyter lab with the *Jupyter Panel Preview*.
+- Preview a notebook app in Jupyter lab with the *Jupyter Panel Preview*.
-- Serve your notebook app with autoreload using `panel serve app.ipynb --autoreload`.
+- Serve anotebook app with autoreload using `panel serve app.ipynb --autoreload`.
-- Inspect your component using `SHIFT+Tab` and `print`.
+- Inspect a component using `SHIFT+Tab` and `print`.
-- Inspect your components class and instance parameters using `.param`.
+- Inspect a component's class and instance parameters using `.param`.

 ## Resources